 FAQs:

-- Can I make these cupcakes ahead?
 Yes!
 I recommend making the cupcakes no more than 24 hours ahead.
-You can make & cool the cupcakes, storing them in an airtight container, and frost them the next day.
+You can make & cool the cupcakes, storing them in tupperware, and frost them the next day.
 Or, you can bake, cool, and frost the cupcakes and store them in an airtight container in the fridge until the next day.
 Pull them out 30 minutes or so before serving to allow them to come back to room temperature.

-- Why do you add cream cheese to all your frosting recipes?
-I always add a bit of cream cheese to my frosting – it keeps the frosting from being tooth-achingly sweet, like many buttercream frostings can be, and it adds an incredible creaminess.
-If you want chocolate buttercream frosting, sub butter in for the same amount of cream cheese called for.
+I always add a bit of cream cheese – it keeps it from being tooth-achingly sweet, like many buttercream frostings can be, and it adds an incredible creaminess.
+This is not a traditional chocolate buttercream frosting, but it is so much better!

 Recipe Variations: